Gertrude Denman, Baroness Denman: World War I

 As the Denmans returned to Britain in 1914, World War I was about to start.
 In August, war was declared and Lord Denman took command of a regiment of the County of London (Middlesex) Yeomanry.
 Lady Denman involved herself with a war charity, Smokes for Wounded Soldiers And Sailors Society.
 The "SSS" as it was commonly known, had Queen Alexandra as its patron, and an impressive committee with Field-Marshal Lord Grenfell and Admiral Lord Charles Beresford and the wives of other leading admirals and generals among its members.
-The Society operated from Trudie's home at 4 Buckingham Gate, where Trudie had turned the ballroom into a packing centre.
+The Society operated from Denman's home at 4 Buckingham Gate, where she had turned the ballroom into a packing centre.
 The "SSS" voluntary workers met all the hospital trains and ships and supplied all the service hospitals with free smokes.
 Gertrude Denman became the chairman of the Society in 1916, and by the time she resigned due to other commitments in 1917, some 265 million cigarettes and other smoking materials had been distributed.

 While Lady Denman devoted a great deal of her time to the SSS, in private her youngest brother Geoffrey had been one of the first casualties of the war when he was shot trying to escape from his captors during the First Battle of the Marne, and her marriage to Lord Denman continued to bring little happiness to either of them.
 She enquired into the possibility of divorce but abandoned it when John Quilter died in 1915 fighting in the First World War.

 Trudie was delighted by the unexpected return from Kenya of her friend Nellie Grant (mother of Elspeth Huxley).
 Together they began a scheme to make use of food scraps and save food imports by encouraging the keeping of poultry.
 This was a popular endeavour, with families, hospitals and other institutions taking part, and resulted in Trudie becoming President of the Women's Section of the Poultry Association.

 In the latter part of 1916, Lady Denman accepted the post of chairman of the Women's Institute Sub-Committee of the Agricultural Organisation Society.
 In 1917, the administration of the expanding Women's Institute movement was transferred to the Women's branch of the Board of Agriculture and Fisheries Food Production Department, which had been set up to form a Women's Land Army.
 Here she witnessed the organisational skills of Pollie Hirst Simpson, who also served as Assistant Secretary of the Soldiers' and Sailors' Families Association.
 Denman later invited Simpson to become the Midland Area organiser for the Women's Institute.